 These are: Improve, understand others, don't give up, try new things, Work hard, concentrate, push yourself and imagine.

 The skills above are displayed in the school hall and are present in all classrooms and around school.
 As a class teacher, it is important to share the aims and goals in each area with individual pupils in order to support their personal, emotional development, by seeking areas in which to improve.
-These areas will provide a ‘whole-school’ focus in creation of school codes of conduct and may be integrated into your own class-based rules and reward systems.
+These areas will provide a ‘whole-school’ focus in creation of school codes of conduct and may be integrated into class-based rules and reward systems.

 SMSC is taught on going through the whole curriculum and is used as a focus for assemblies and class assemblies on a Thursday Morning.
 We teach through the Human Rights and have previously had a focus 'Right of the week' each week.
 This year we are having a focus on ‘Growth Mindset’ and ‘Resilience.’

 At Lightmoor Village Primary School, we know that pupils who have a positive attitude towards their learning will make good progress and be successful.
 Consequently, instilling all our pupils with 'growth mindsets' has become a key priority for the school for September 2017 and beyond.
 We have introduced the theories of Dr Carol Dweck to staff and pupils and are determined to embed its ideas within our school ethos.
 This is taught through the whole curriculum and is used as a focus for assemblies and class assemblies on a Thursday Morning.
 We want all our pupils to relish challenges, embrace their mistakes as part of the learning process, value the importance of effort, respond carefully to feedback and take inspiration from others.
 This will help them to achieve, not only with us, but also in their future lives as adults.